Dr. F. Richard Hauck

 12. In 2005, cultivated 100 hectares of opium poppy after reemerging as a potential source of opium in 2004; potential production of less than 1 metric ton of pure heroin; marijuana cultivation for mostly domestic consumption; proximity to Mexico makes Guatemala a major staging area for drugs (particularly for cocaine); money laundering is a serious problem; corruption is a major problem (CIA World Fact Book)

-13. The annual rainfall is 70 inches in the south to a whopping 200 inches on the north.
-Such rain is not consistent with the type of fortifications mentioned in the Book of Mormon.
+13. The annual rainfall is 70 inches in the south to a whopping 200 inches in the north.
+Such rain is inconsistent with the type of fortifications mentioned in the Book of Mormon.

-14. The catastrophes that occurred at the time of Christ where “never known before” which excludes volcanoes, violent earthquakes, hurricanes and tropical storms – all frequent occurrences in Guatemala and surrounding areas
+14. The catastrophes that occurred at the time of Christ were “never known before,” which excludes volcanoes, violent earthquakes, hurricanes, and tropical storms – all frequent occurrences in Guatemala and surrounding areas.

 With these facts (and more), how can anyone confuse those fruits as being from a Promised Land?
-It is too late in the game to conceive of any nation other than the United States of America as fulfilling Book of Mormon prophecy, and to deny the obvious, is to admit prejudice.
-We suggest Hauck abandon any idea of confirming Book of Mormon events in Guatemala, focus entirely on Mesoamerica or archaeology.
+It is too late in the game to conceive of any nation other than the United States of America as fulfilling Book of Mormon prophecy, and to deny the obvious is to admit prejudice.
+We suggest Hauck abandon any idea of confirming Book of Mormon events in Guatemala and focus entirely on Mesoamerica or archaeology.

-Until modelers respect all of the Internal Geography they only muddy the waters for new investigators to this holy book.
-As one person put it, to claim those petite South American Indians are kin in any way, shape or form to the mighty men of the Book of Mormon is preposterous.
-The Iroquois (who were the current inhabitants of Book of Mormon lands when it came forth) and bone discoveries in Western New York are.
+Until modelers respect all of the Internal Geography, they will only muddy the waters for new investigators to this holy book.
+As one person put it, to claim those petite South American Indians are kin in any way, shape, or form to the mighty men of the Book of Mormon is preposterous.
+The Iroquois (the current inhabitants of Book of Mormon lands when it came forth) and bone discoveries in Western New York are.